High-quality vintage aircraft parts for simulator and static use

 I have been an aviation history enthusiast for decades.
 Nowadays I am also an entrepreneur and manufacturer of old aircrafts reproduction parts for simulator and static use under trade name Vintage Aviation.

 It all started as I rebuilt my old glider for airworthy condition.
-After I had made the maiden flight of the restored glider in 2014, I was wondering what I do next at the workshop (read more about the restoring at vgc2016.fi).
+After I had made the maiden flight of the restored glider in 2014, I was wondering what I do next at the workshop.
 I had acquired some Supermarine Spitfire drawings, so why I would not do few parts of this famous aircraft?
 The first component I made was the throttle quadrant.
 Soon I noticed, that there were many enthusiasts all over the world, who have been waited for a high-quality Spitfire parts for simulator use.

 The Spitfire is my passion, but I am interesting in all kind of vintage aircrafts: warbirds, commercial aircrafts and vintage gliders.
 In addition to the Spitfire parts, I hope I can soon offer some DC-3 cockpit components.